Sacraments and Liturgy

 We are truly blessed to celebrate the Liturgy of the Eucharist every day of the week when school is in session with priests from our broader community.
 Come to the table of God’s love, and, remember that the cares and concerns of those who cannot attend will be offered there as well.
 If you have an intention you would like us to pray for, please submit a prayer request.

-Daily Eucharist (Mass) in the Pax Christi Chapel at 7:15 a.m.
+Daily Eucharist or Prayer in the Blessed Brother James Miller Chapel at 7:30 a.m.

-Monday: Liturgy of the Word and Eucharist - Fr.
-Jack Long
+Tuesday: Liturgy of the Word and Eucharist - Fr.
+Pat Kennedy

 Friday: Word and Communion Service - Led by our Students and Staff